shindigira/GameStar/ENV-GUIDE.md

 # To start

-Create a `.env` and place into the root of the projects' folder.
+Create a `.env` and place into the root of the project's folder.

 # Required Environment Variables